mammask/EarthBiAs2017/Lecture-2-Big_Data_Management_Using_Sparklyr.md

 Environmental rainfall indices using `sparklyr`
 -----------------------------------------------

-### Number of consecutive rainfall events for each meteorological station across Europe
+### Number of consecutive rainfall events for all European stations

-### Number of extreme consecutive rainfall events for each meteorological station across Europe
+### Number of extreme consecutive rainfall events for all European stations

 Useful functions
 ----------------